rianquinn/hypervisor/docs/Microkernel Syscall Specification.md

 - TLS (used for thread-local storage)
 - The direct map

 The page pool provides a means to allocate a page.
-Allocated pages are **not** mapped into the microkernel, and therefore are safe for storing secrets if needed (at least as safe as it is going to get).
-Page allocation (and freeing) is a slow process as several different page walks are involved.
+It should be noted that some microkernels may choose not to implement bf_mem_op_free_page which is optional.

 The huge pool provides a method for allocating physically contiguous memory.
 This pool is small and platform-dependent (as in less than a megabyte total).
+It should be noted that some microkernels may choose not to implement bf_mem_op_free_huge which is optional.

-The heap pool provides memory that can only be grown or shrunk, meaning the memory must always remain contiguous.
+The heap pool provides memory that can only be grown, meaning the memory must always remain virtually contiguous.
 An extension is free to use heap memory or the page pool.
-Both unmap any allocated pages from the microkernel, and both are slow.
 The only difference between these two pools is the page pool can only allocate a single page at a time and may or may not be fragmented (depends on the implementation).
 The heap pool can allocate memory of any size (must be a multiple of a page) and never fragments.
 Freeing memory is also different.
-An extension can free any page from the page pool (although the virtual address associated with the page may remain allocated, meaning the memory is reusable, but the virtual address is not, leading to potential exhaustion of the virtual memory space).
-The heap pool can only be grown or shrunk, meaning the free operation reduces the heap pool's size.
+An extension can free any page from the page pool if the microkernel implements bf_mem_op_free_page.
+The heap pool can only be grown, meaning there is no ability to free heap memory.

 Allocations must all occur during the bootstrap phase of the extension.
-Once an extension has executed bf_vps_op_run, allocations are no longer allowed.
+Once an extension has executed bf_vps_op_run, allocations are no longer allowed on that physical processor.

-Thread-Local Storage (TLS) memory (typically allocated using `thread_local`) provides per-thread storage.
-The amount of TLS available to an extension depends on the configuration of the hypervisor.
+Thread-Local Storage (TLS) memory (typically allocated using `thread_local`) provides per-physical processor storage.
+The amount of TLS available to an extension is 1 page per physical processor.

 The direct map provides an extension with a means to access any physical address by accessing the direct map region of the virtual address space (depends on the hypervisor's configuration).
-By default, on Intel/AMD with 4-level paging, this region starts at 0x0000400000000000.
-An extension can access any physical address by simply adding 0x0000400000000000 to the physical address and dereferencing the resulting value.
-Note that not all extensions can access the direct map (depends on the microkernel's security policy), and not all physical addresses are accessible.
-For example, any physical address mapped into the microkernel or another extension cannot be mapped (meaning a physical address can only be mapped once by the entire hypervisor).
-The microkernel also provides a per-VM direct map to provide additional mitigations for transient execution attacks.
-This feature is seamless to an extension, meaning, so long as an extension has the right to map a physical address, any attempt to access a legal, physical address will successfully map.
+By default, on Intel/AMD with 4-level paging, this region starts at 0xFFFFC00000000000.
+An extension can access any physical address by simply adding 0xFFFFC00000000000 to the physical address and dereferencing the resulting value.
+When a VM is destroyed, all physical memory maps associated with that VM will be removed.

 ### 2.16.1. bf_mem_op_alloc_page, OP=0x7, IDX=0x0

 bf_mem_op_alloc_page allocates a page.
 When allocating a page, the extension should keep in mind the following:
-- The microkernel removes the page from its address space, which requires a page walk, which means that this operation is slow.
 - Virtual address to physical address conversions require a page walk, so they are slow.
 - The microkernel does not support physical address to virtual address conversions.
-- Whether or not bf_mem_op_free_page frees the allocated virtual address is implementation-specific and not known to the extension, which could lead to the virtual address space's exhaustion.
-- The execution of bf_mem_op_free_page is also slow, as a page walk is also needed.
+- bf_mem_op_free_page is optional and if implemented, may be slow.

 **Input:**
 | Register Name | Bits | Description |